 Expatriate Will Guidelines

-For expatriate couples, creating a Will involves additional considerations, such as understanding the tax implications in both the country of residence and the home country.
+For expatriate couples, creating a Will involves additional considerations, such as understanding the tax implications in both the country of residence and any country where assets are held or where a domicile connection exists.

 | Consideration | Description |